Airbrushing cookies is quite easy, as you see. Let's talk about the airbrush system next.

 Rainbows are great because instead of spraying out 7 colors, you only need 3.
 The primary colors of red, yellow, and blue.
 You won’t even need to rinse out your airbrush in between switching colors.

 If you are spraying multiple colors, start with the lightest color to the darkest colors.
-After each color, all you need to do is spray out what’s left in the cup (or if some can be poured back into the bottle, do so) then add the next color without rinsing the cup out.
+After each color, all you need to do is spray out what’s left in the cup, then add the next color without rinsing the cup out.

 The best way of making PYO (paint-your-own) cookies, is stenciling a gray color of royal icing or just white on white instead--without airbrushing.
 No fading.
 No bleeding.
 No frustration.
 Professional.